 - International Business Law

 In addition to the required curriculum for the LLM in Compliance & Enterprise Risk Management, you are required to travel to Loyola's Chicago campus at least twice during your program for Education Immersion Weekend (EIWs).
 Though you are encouraged to attend as many EIW sessions as you would like at any time in the program, you should plan to attend one EIW in your first or second term of the program to participate in orientation sessions.
 The second EIW or on-campus event can be scheduled at a time that is convenient for you (for example, to attend a symposium event or to participate in commencement).
 EIWs offer programming to reinforce learning objectives, provide a venue for networking, and foster communication among students, alumni, and faculty.

 To earn an LLM in Compliance & Enterprise Risk Management degree. you must complete 24 credit hours of course work, including a thesis project.
 You must attend two Education Immersion Weekends at Loyola's Chicago campus.
 Visit our Registrar for a complete list of degree requirements, academic calendars, and registration process.
 You may access full course descriptions through our student information system through guest access.

 The School of Law and Loyola's Office of Student Financial Assistance are committed to helping students secure the necessary financial resources to make their legal education at Loyola affordable.

-To apply for the LLM in Business Law program, you must possess a Bachelor's degree or its equivalent from an accredited college or university and a primary degree in law.
+To apply for the LLM in Compliance & Enterprise Risk Management program, you must possess a Bachelor's degree or its equivalent from an accredited college or university and a primary degree in law.
 You must demonstrate a professional connection to the subject area through two years of professional experience.